QuTech-Delft/QMI/documentation/sphinx/source/installation.rst

 * Package `uldaq <https://pypi.org/project/uldaq/>`_ for supporting MCC and MCC-based instruments (Bristol FOS);
 * Package `zhinst <https://pypi.org/project/zhinst/>`_ for the Zürich Instruments AWG.
 * Package `RPi.GPIO <https://pypi.org/project/RPi.GPIO/>`_ for controlling the digital pins of the Raspberry Pi.
+..
+Should the line below mention where to find a full and complete list?
+Potentially in the source code?

 Note that this list might not be complete, as by introduction of new hardware drivers, new packages could be added.

 The QMI project uses Mypy and Pylint in checking the code quality.
 For local checks it is useful to have: